 From Atlanta, take I-75 north to Hwy.
 411 east (exit 293).
 Continue on 411 into Tennessee and through the town of Benton; a few miles past Benton, you'll cross the Hiwassee River.
 Continue almost a half mile further and turn right on Spring Creek Road (watch for signs for the Gee Creek Wilderness Area).
 After about 2.3 miles, park in a pulloff on the left near a culvert pipe next to railroad tracks.
 Hike across the tracks and find the uphill trail.
 Continue up the trail to a waterfall, then bear right and continue to the cliffline.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Starr Mountain:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Starr Mountain:

 Featured Route For Starr Mountain